 - 6510SER Serial (RS232) logger: The original version of the logger with an RS232 interface connecting to a DB9 serial connector.
 This is still preferred or required in certain specialist applications but is less generally useful since many modern PCs no longer have a serial port (although a serial-to-USB adapter fitted with a FTDI chipset can be used to connect a serial logger to a USB port).
 The serial logger can be used with a standard 12m Davis extension cable.

-- 6555 WeatherlinkIP: This logger version has an Ethernet (network) interface and can cable directly to an Internet router.
+- 6555 WeatherlinkIP: (now discontinued) This logger version has an Ethernet (network) interface and can cable directly to an Internet router.
 This 6555 logger updates data to the Davis weatherlink.com cloud platform and removes the need to run a PC & software 24/7 to manage Internet uploads.
 Note that this logger does require cabling to a router or network access port; it does not connect to a PC (although software running on a PC cannot talk to the IP logger across the network) and is not a WiFi part;

 - Other streaming loggers: Davis used to offer four other logger types for special applications known as streaming loggers (Alarm, Emergency, Ham radio and Irrigation options).
 These are now officially discontinued since several of their functions (though not all) are now better served by other approaches;